What is a community of practice and how to get started

-Communities of Practice are groups of active practitioners in a specific field who share ideas, experiences and best practice and support each other.
+A community of practice is where a groups of active practitioners in a specific field come together to share ideas, experiences and best practice and support each other.
 They can emerge naturally or be deliberately created by an organisation or institution to pool and acquire knowledge.

 Why do they work?

 Communities of Practice work well in large scale dispersed social movements because they bring influential practitioners with diverse experiences together around a common purpose.
 Valuable learning therefore gets pooled.
 New knowledge gets created, which the members take back out again into their domain.
 And the experience of being in the Community of Practice strengthens the sense of shared purpose and values between key movement members.

 How do I create a community of practice?

 Chances are, you may already be in a Community of Practice without knowing it.
 The E-Campaigners Forum or Losing Control are excellent examples of Communities of Practice.
 They work because members decide what’s important, and get and take what they need from it.
 Community of Practices that are created by organisations and institutions still have to be organic and driven by the interests and needs of their members to work.
 So if you’re thinking of starting one, remember that laying down the law around the subject matter or prescribing outcomes each time the members meet will kill it dead.

 Don’t try to do everything at once – think about what is the simplest thing you can do that will get you a long way towards your goal

 “Start small and be patient,” says Jamie Pett from the London International Development Network.
 “You can’t move faster than you can build trust and ownership, without making the network reliant on you.
 “Sometimes that means letting things go slower than you would have preferred.
 Don’t try to do everything at once – think about what is the simplest thing you can do that will get you a long way towards your goal and that you will learn the most from.”